jinuk0211/comcts_replica/README.md

 PROMPT = """Generate an image description based on the question.
 Then, provide a rationale to analyze the question.
 Next, generate a step-by-step reasoning process to solve the problem.
 Ensure the steps are logical and concise.
-Finally, provide a concise summary of the final answer in the following format: 'The final answer is: xxx'.
+Finally, provide a concise summary of the final answer in the following format:
+'The final answer is: xxx'.
 If the question is multiple-choice, provide the options along with their content.
-If it is free-form, directly present the final result.
+If it isfree-form, directly present the final result.
 Do not provide any explanation.

 Format your response with the following sections, separated by ###:
 ### Image Description: